 Toshiba TEC Solution Service Corp., in charge of POS system maintenance, monitors networks around the clock throughout the year for customers with service contracts and provides support, remote maintenance, and failure recovery services.

 In order to enhance the level of customer satisfaction, the company solicits customer opinions to understand customer needs and mobilizes them to improve the level of services as well as daily operations.

-Toshiba Corp. was quick to recognize the importance of protection of personal data, and in 2000 established the Toshiba Personal Data Program.
-Toshiba Corp. strives for continual improvement on management system.
+Toshiba Corp. was quick to recognize the importance of protection of personal data, and in 2000 established the Toshiba Personal Data Protection Program.
+Toshiba Corp. strives for continual improvement in its management system.

 The principal purposes of use of personal data with Toshiba Corp. are published on the following website.

 Please refer to the Cyber Security Report for details on personal information protection.